nio-ono/zin/README.md

     - **`scripts`**: This is where you'd place all client-side scripts.
     - **`assets`**: A generic container for all other assets like images, fonts, and more.

+### `globals`

+Zin uses a `globals.js` file in the `source` directory for site-wide settings and metadata that need to be accessible to pages and templates.
+Here's an overview of its structure:

+- **`site`**: This section contains metadata related to the overall site.
+  - **`name`**: The title or name of your project.
+Typically rendered in the `<title>` tag or the header of a website.
+  - **`description`**: A brief description or tagline.
+Often used in meta tags for SEO or as a website's subtitle.

-With `config.js`, Zin provides a centralized space to manage essential configurations, streamlining development and offering flexibility in organizing and accessing project components.
+With `config.js` and `globals.js`, Zin provides centralized spaces to manage essential configurations and site-wide settings, streamlining development and offering flexibility in organizing and accessing project components.

 ## License